gshaw/AEDSim.website/index.md

 This app is designed to give people a chance to see, hear and interact with an AED.
 If you have ever been curious as to how one operates now is your chance.

 The built-in scenario editor lets you create a custom scenario or it can generate a random scenario for you.
-Combine an iPod Touch or iPhone, AED Simulator and a pair of electrode pads and you've got an inexpensive realistic training environment for practicing CPR with AED without the need for costly AED trainers.
+Combine an iPod Touch or iPhone, AED Sim and a set of electrode pads and you've got an inexpensive realistic training environment for practicing CPR with AED without the need for costly AED trainers.

 Designed and built by a former Canadian ambulance paramedic with 20 years of software development experience.